 Enter BioLite, a company we hold in the highest regard for not only their entire fleet of outdoor gadgetry (portable firepits, solar-powered lighting kits, rocket stoves, etc.), but also their commitment to supplying emerging markets around the world with a renewable energy resource.

-Their latest product: a $49, 330-lumen headlamp now funding on Kickstarter that lays waste to anything currently available for under $80.
+Their latest product: a $49, 330-lumen headlamp now available for preorder that lays waste to anything currently available for under $80.

 Why I love this headlamp, in four statements I hold to be self-evident: